neonmercenary/rwa-infra-xc-capital-stellar/README.md

 ## Legacy Reference

 The architecture and logic were initially prototyped on Avalanche (see [legacy repo](https://github.com/neonmercenary/rwa-structured-finance-infra/)).
-All core accounting and settlement mechanisms have been preserved in this Stellar/Soroban migration.
+All core accounting and settlement mechanisms have been preserved in this intended Stellar/Soroban migration.

 ---